IceHacks/surviv.io/megamod/readme.md

-Stay tuned for Autoloot + more!

 # MegaMod (Log & Load)
-This update has everything it had before but it works with the Surviv.io Log & Load update.
+This update has everything it had before but it works with the Surviv.io "Suns out, Guns out" update.
 I still plan to add...

 * Aimbot
 * Increasable zoom